Homotopy, Symmetry, and Non-Hermitian Band Topology: Topological properties of nodal and band-gapped phases

 Now we combine the eigenvalue and the eigenvector part.
 Classifying loops in $X^{(m,n)}$ amounts to classifying paths in $\mathcal E\times M^{(m,n)}$ from $(e,v)$ to $(ge,gv)$ for all possible $g\in S^m$.
 Here $e\in\mathcal E$ and $v\in M^{(m,n)}$ are base points.
 For any such path, projecting it to $\mathcal E$ then to $\mathcal E/S_m$ gives a loop in $\mathcal E/S_m$, characterized by the braid group $\mathbb B_m$, which also in turn determines $g$ by forgetting the braiding details.
 So the rest is to classify paths from $v$ to $gv$, which is given by the fundamental group $\pi_1(M^{(m,n)})$ as we can compare two paths by joining them into a loop.
 In Appendix~\ref{ap_pdtetv}, we will rigorously prove that:

-This is quite intuitive since $\mathbb B_m$ comes from the motion of complex eigenvalues while $(\mathbb Z_2)^{n-1}$ comes from the motion of real eigenvectors (recall the derivation towards Eq.~\eqref{eq-pi1mn}) and they should not mess up.
+This is quite intuitive since $\mathbb B_m$ comes from the motion of complex eigenvalues while $(\mathbb Z_2)^{n-1}$ comes from the motion of real eigenvectors (recall the derivation towards Eq.~\eqref{eq-pi1mn}) and they should not interfere with each other.

 Finally, we go back to the special situation $n=0$.
 In this situation, $M^{(m,0)}=GL_{2m}(\mathbb R)/(\mathbb C^{\times})^m$ has two path-connected components which are homeomorphic to each other.
 We only need to look at the homotopy groups for one of them.
 The sequence for the fundamental group then looks as